Lease accounting fight tests resolve of global standard setters

 Many such companies are accustomed to being able to consign their lease commitments to footnotes of financial statements, where they get less attention than they would if they were included in the balance sheet.

-For instance, U.S. retailer Walgreen Co.
-WAG.N leases most of its more than 8,000 drugstore properties.
-The Illinois-based company has $35 billion (22 billion pounds) of operating leases that are not shown on its balance sheet.
+For instance, U.S. retailer Walgreen Co. leases most of its more than 8,000 drugstore properties.
+The Illinois-based company has $35 billion of operating leases that are not shown on its balance sheet.
 A Walgreen spokesman declined to comment.

 To some accounting experts, putting leases off the balance sheet obscures the portrayal of a company's liabilities.